-Which hand to read in palmistry and how to know the difference?
+Which hand should you read in palmistry, and how do you know the difference?

-How to tell left from right hand in palmistry?
+How do you tell left from right hand in palmistry?

-How to tell the dominant hand or non-dominant hand in a palm reading?
+How can you tell whether your hand is dominant or non-dominant in a palm reading?
 The dominant hand is less flexible, demonstrated by a thumb with a smaller angle.
-The non-dominant hand tends to be more relaxed and have more lines because it shows our thoughts, and what is going on now.
-Therefore, it is essential to read the non-dominant hand to see inner thoughts or subconscious actions.
+The non-dominant hand tends to be more relaxed and has more lines because it shows our thoughts and what is happening now.
+Therefore, reading the non-dominant hand to see inner thoughts or subconscious actions is essential.

-The dominant hand might describe what is happening in their material or the outer world right now, (the conscious).
+The dominant hand might describe what is happening in their material or the outer world (the conscious).
 It shows what we are experiencing and whether we have developed and grown from our past.
-The right and left hands are usually different, which is why I always look at both.
+The right and left hands are usually different, so I always look at both.

 Which hand is dominant if you are ambidextrous?